ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 key.
 The value of this field is defined by the token_type and corresponding issuance protocol.

-- "authenticator" is a Nk-octet authenticator that covers the preceding fields in the token.
-The value of this field is defined by the token_type and corresponding issuance protocol.
+- "authenticator" is a Nk-octet authenticator that is cryptographically bound to the preceding fields in the token; see {{verification}} for more information about how this field is used in verifying a token.
+The token_type and corresponding issuance protocol determine the value of the authenticator field and how it is computed.
 The value of constant Nk depends on token_type, as defined in {{token-types}}.

 The authenticator value in the Token structure is computed over the token_type, nonce, challenge_digest, and token_key_id fields.
 A token is considered a valid